Garry Thompson (footballer, born 1959): Brentford

 In October 2002, Thompson was named as assistant to manager Wally Downes at Second Division club Brentford.
 He continued in the role until 15 March 2004, when, with the prospect of relegation looming, Downes was sacked.
 Thompson was named caretaker manager and his one match in charge resulted in a 1–1 draw with Blackpool the following night.
 He left the club following the appointment of Martin Allen on 18 March.

 Farnborough Town

 Thompson served as a coach at struggling Conference Premier club Farnborough Town during the 2004–05 season and quit the club on 31 March 2005.

 Hucknall Town

 In February 2006, Thompson joined Conference North club Hucknall Town as assistant to manager Kevin Wilson.
 He was released from his contract in December 2006.

 Personal life

 Thompson is of Saint Kitts and Nevis descent.
 His younger brother Keith was also a professional footballer and he is the uncle of athlete Daniel Caines.
-Thompson is an Aston Villa supporter and has worked in PR, as a driver and as a summariser for BBC WM.
+Thompson is an Aston Villa supporter and has worked in PR, as a driver and as a summariser for BBC Radio WM.
 He released an autobiography, Don't Believe a Word, in December 2020.